With the death of Guido Cantelli, on the 24th of November, 1956, due to

 of Santa Maria della Passione, close to the Conservatoire of Milan,

-while the Orchestra of "La Scala" gave him the last salute
+while the Orchestra of "La Scala" gave him the last salute by

-conducted by Guido) in front of an empty conductor’s podium.
+Guido) in front of an empty conductor’s podium.

 He is buried in the memorial chapel of Novara graveyard.